The Impact Of Adverse Childhood Experiences-đź’ś

 Long-Term Effects of ACEs in Adulthood

-The long term effects of ACEs are no joke.
-They can lead to serious physical and mental health problems as adults, affecting both daily life and relationships.
+The long term effects of ACEs can lead to serious physical and mental health problems as adults.
+This can affect both daily life and relationships.

 Physical Health Risks